Moon Nova Scotia

 - Central Nova Scotia including Halifax to Truro, Glooscap Trail, Sunrise Coast to Pictou, Pictou, Pictou to Cape Brenton Island, and Marine Drive

-Andrew spends as much time as possible out on the road, and rather than having an itinerary laid out for him by local tourism offices, he travels incognito so he can experience the many and varied delights of Vancouver and Victoria the same way his readers do.
+As a professional travel writer, Andrew spends as much time as possible out on the road.
+During his travels, he experiences the many and varied delights of Nova Scotia the same way his readers do.